 So, we created some ideas around what was going on for the foster child at the time of the visits.
 Here’s what we came up with:

 - The child may not feel confident enough to share the carer’s attention, because he is so new to the house.
 As a result, he ‘acts up’ to get the carer’s full attention (because having her validation is the only time he feels secure in the house)

 - Perhaps the carer feels she needs to reassure her grandchildren that she is still there for them, as well as carer for the foster child, and this has made the foster child feel the carer ‘prefers’ her grandchildren.
 As the carer is so overly affectionate to her grandchildren the foster child does the only thing he knows how to do and ‘acts up’ to get her attention.

 These two very different ideas don’t blame anyone for the dilemma but they give us a good framework to start to think about what the carer can now do differently to try to break the pattern of behaviour.

-We created an ‘intervention’ for the carer to try in the house at the time the grandchildren were there, before the foster child had a chance to act up:
+An ‘intervention’ was created for the carer to try in the house at the time the grandchildren were there, before the foster child had a chance to act up:

 - The carer and the wider family were to use positive reinforcing and ‘catch’ the foster child being good.
 So, when the grandchildren are visiting, if the foster child plays calmly, shares, is gentle, eats properly or displays any other good behaviour, whomever sees it will say “well done!
 I see you are doing [insert good behaviour] and you’re such a good boy!” so he gets positive attention without needing to act up.
 If more people than just the carer do this, the child will also feel more secure with the other people, with whom he doesn’t have as strong a relationship.